Is It Possible to Eat Ice Cream and Lose Weight

 I usually make do and hold my urge to feast on the entire package and devour it in one sitting.
 I am so unlucky, because in Texas we have what is arguably the best in the world for sale in every grocery, convenience, drug store, mass merchandisers and warehouse stand alone membership venues like Costco and Sam’s Club.
 It is frankly a losing battle and if one does not have a strong disposition you will suffer the consequences.
 That is simply the enormous expansion of your waistline or what becomes a middle tire effect.

 Obviously by now you have deduced I am speaking of ice cream.
 It is so hard to shop at my local HEB and pick and choose from all the wonderful fruits and vegetables offered and try to stroll by the Blue Bell ice cream section, without grabbing two or three half gallons.
 Yes I said half gallons.
 In the old days when all three sons were living at home and playing athletics, it was nothing to go through five or six half gallons a week.

-Growing young men need their calories which burn off in the Texas heat, of one hundred degrees plus at their particular sport’s practices.
-Of course Mom and Dad needed excessive butter fat to enable us to do all that screaming for our sons prowess or at the officials, which usually dominated the yelling.
+Growing young men need their calories and proteins because of which many tend to invest in performance supplements for sale along with various diets.
+Furthermore, most of the fat tends to burn off in the Texas heat, along with a hundred degrees plus at their particular sport’s practices.
+Of course Mom and Dad needed excessive butterfat to enable us to do all that screaming for our sons prowess or at the officials, which usually dominated the yelling.
 Somehow our referees, umpires, etc were always below standard, or at least that was the case when we were losing!

 My weight would fluctuate enormously with the advent of late spring and the high temperatures.
 How else would one cool down?
 Thank God I realized by the end of summer that I had to cease my ingestion of massive quantities of ice cream and behave normally again as the cold seasons arrived, or else I would have looked like a Goodyear blimp.